 Tramcar 245 project

-The condition of the tramcar had deteriorated over the years and, due to its size, it has been difficult to display meaning visitor access has been severely limited.
-The tramcar is an important piece of Liverpool history and its preservation is crucial to the heritage of the city.
+Tramcar 245 is an important piece of Liverpool history and its preservation is crucial to the heritage of the city.
+However the condition of the tramcar had deteriorated over the years and, due to its size, it has been difficult to display meaning visitor access has been severely limited.

 National Museums Liverpool recognised that Birkenhead based Merseyside Tramway Preservation Society had the prefect set of skills, coupled with boundless enthusiasm, to tackle the restoration of this historic tram.
 To this end National Museums Liverpool (NML) entered into a Partnership Agreement with Merseyside Tramway Preservation Society (MTPS) along with Wirral Borough Council, who own the Taylor Street premises where the tram was stored during the restoration project, to restore the tram to its former glory.

 Accession number MMM.1993.255